wowser20/go-rest-proxy/README.md

 # go-rest-proxy
-- A simple forward proxy intended for securing requests equipped with jwt authorization, utilizes https://dummyjson.com/ for the dummy API responses.
+- A simple forward proxy intended for securing requests with jwt authorization, utilizes https://dummyjson.com/ for the dummy API responses.

 # How to run locally